saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 <img src="assets/QS2.03B.png" alt="Appium Doctor" width="750"/>

-**mobile_native_local_test.xml –** This file contains information about which dependencies will be included in the Java & Maven project file, and which versions of these dependencies are used.
-This is a file used by the TestNG framework to organize tests.
+**mobile_native_local_test.xml –** This is a file used by the TestNG framework to organize how tests are executed, and which tests in your suite are run.
 With this file you can set the order of tests run, add parallelization, reporting, [and more](https://www.softwaretestinghelp.com/testng-example-to-create-testng-xml/#:~:text=xml%3F-,TestNG.,it%20under%20one%20XML%20file.).

 **Mobile_Native_Local_Test.java –** This is the main test file where all capabilities are set.
 Although it is not good practice, for the sake of a simple example, this includes all capabilities that communicate information about where and how the test is run, as well as all test method declaration and implementation.